 Examination of the importance of art in education with studio work in projects related to group art experience.
 Class format includes readings, discussions and studio work.
-Does not count toward art major concentrations in Fine Art, Graphic Design, or Photography.
+Does not count toward art minor or major concentrations in Fine Art, Graphic Design, or Photography.
 Prerequisite: ART 180.

-ART 305 Drawing III: Exploring the Figure (3SH)
+ART 305 Drawing III (3SH)